Install

 If all details look correct, you can just start the import by pressing the “Import” button.

-9. Enjoy your WooCommerce Store Data in Shopify
+10. Enjoy your WordPress Store Data in Shopify

 Same as with the Dry Run previously, you can close the app while the job is running and come back later to check the results.